 Understanding of the world/ Speaking & listening:

 As part of our topic this half term we will be learning about a range of countries and how they are different from where we live.
+We will look at different homes around the world and discuss the similarities and differences with our own homes.
+We will look at foods from around the world and consider how they differ from the foods we eat.
 We will also look at the weather and how it changes through the year.
-We will link this topic to an investigation of materials looking at which materials are waterproof and warm to design clothes for different weathers.
+We will link this to an investigation of materials looking at which materials are waterproof and will therefore stop the gingerbread man from getting soggy.

 We have now learnt all of the phase 3 phonic sounds.
 Children will spend the rest of the year learning to use these more extensively within their writing.
 They will also continue to learn the phase 4 tricky words and continue to practice reading and writing four sound and polysyllabic words from phase 4.
-We have seen some great progress this half term and we are excited to see the even more amazing progress with the continued support from all of the parents and carers at home.
+We saw some great progress last half term and we are excited to see the children excel during this last term.
 In class the children will be engaged in writing through weekly writing challenges promoted throughout the classroom environment, work in busy books, daily phonics sessions and small group guided writing activities.
-We are also encouraging the children to write more extensively writing multiple sentences along the same theme.
-Within our topics on monsters and fairy-tales the children will be accessing stories through songs and dances which will allow them to remember the story to enable them to write their own stories with a beginning middle and end.
+We are also encouraging the children to write more at length, writing multiple sentences along the same theme.
+Within our topics on monsters and fairy tales the children will be accessing stories through songs and dances which will allow them to remember the story to enable them to write their own stories with a beginning middle and end.
+Finally, all children will be using their literary talents to complete our fairy-tale themed Enterprise project which we will unveil at the end of this half term.

-This term we will be consolidating our knowledge of addition, subtraction, doubling and halving.
-This will be done using physical resources like counters and objects.
-We will also spend time recapping our measuring topics looking at how we measure length, weight, capacity and time in everyday life.
+This term we will be consolidating our knowledge of numbers to 10 and starting to look at numbers to 20.
+We will be spending time every day counting up to and back from 20 and will continue to use physical resources to explore skills including addition, subtraction, doubling, halving and sharing.
+We will also spend time recapping our measuring topics, looking at how we measure length, weight, capacity and time in everyday life.
 Children will get the opportunity to use these skills to measure plants in the garden, make magic potions and weigh bags of magic beans from Jack and the Beanstalk.
-We will also be looking at how to partition numbers in different ways to increase our number sense of the numbers 1-20.
-E.g. 10 can be split into 6 and 4.
-This will also help them later when they come to learn number bonds to 10 and 20.